 Infrastructure taking shape

-With the interim registry launched, Designated Operational Entities in place, and core integrity standards now approved (additionality, methodologies, removals, and permanence), the technical scaffold is complete.
-However, approval of specific project methodologies remains the critical bottleneck preventing full operationalisation.
+With the interim registry launched, designated operational entities in place, and core integrity standards now approved (additionality, methodologies, removals, and permanence), the technical scaffold is complete.
+However, approval of specific project methodologies remains the critical bottleneck preventing full operationalisation of PACM.
 These methodology approvals will determine whether Article 6.4 delivers on its promise to set a new quality benchmark for carbon markets.

 Operational status and timeline